Bell 427

-The Bell 427 is a twin-engine, multirole, light utility helicopter designed and manufactured by Bell Helicopter and Samsung Aerospace Industries.
+The Bell 427 is a twin-engine, multirole, light utility helicopter designed and manufactured by Bell Helicopter and Samsung Aerospace Industries (now Korea Aerospace Industries).
 It has been replaced in production by the larger Bell 429.

 Development

-Bell has tried several incarnations of a twin version of its successful Bell 206 series, including the stillborn Bell 400 and 440 in the mid-1980s, and the limited-production Bell 206LT TwinRanger in the early 1990s.
+Bell has tried several incarnations of a twin version of its successful Bell 206 series, including the Bell 400 and 440 in the mid-1980s, and the limited-production Bell 206LT TwinRanger in the early 1990s.
 Bell's original concept for a replacement for the 206LT TwinRanger was the Bell 407T, a relatively straightforward twin-engine development of the Bell 407 with two Allison 250-C22B engines.
 However, Bell concluded that the payload-range performance of the 407T would not be sufficient.

 The company began development of a new light twin, in partnership with South Korea's Samsung Aerospace Industries.
 In February 1996, Bell announced its Model 427 at the Heli Expo in Dallas.
 The Bell 427 was the company's first aircraft designed entirely on computer.
 The Bell 427 first flew on December 11, 1997.
 Canadian certification was awarded on November 19, 1999, followed by US certification in January 2000, and US FAA dual pilot IFR certification in May 2000.
 Bell builds the 427's flight dynamics systems at Fort Worth, Texas, while final assembly is performed at Bell's Mirabel, Quebec facility.
 The 427's fuselage and tailboom are built by Samsung (later part of KAI) at its Sachon plant in South Korea.
 The first customer deliveries occurred in January 2000.

 In 2004, Bell offered a redesigned 427 version, the Bell 427i, which was developed in partnership with South Korea's Korea Aerospace Industries and Japan's Mitsui Bussan Aerospace.
 The agreement gave KAI the development and production responsibility for the fuselage, cabin wiring, and fuel system.
 Mitsui Bussan became a financial backer.
 The 427i included a newer glass cockpit and navigation systems to allow single pilot flying under Instrument flight rules.
 The design had a fuselage lengthened 1 ft 2 in (0.36 m), a more powerful engine version and transmission, and increased takeoff weight.
 However, the program was canceled and focus shifted to the improved Bell 429.
 In February 2005, the existing 80 orders for the 427i were converted to the 429.
 On January 24, 2008, Bell announced plans to officially discontinue its 427 line after current order commitments were fulfilled in 2010.